Welcome to the website for the Plant Sciences Library at the University of Cambridge.

 Although many plant scientists now access most of the information they need online, the Plant Sciences Library retains a large amount of older material that is still in frequent use – and could be used more if researchers were aware of what we hold!

-All our books and journals appear on the University of Cambridge library catalogue, but we also hold archive material and reprints that are not represented on a publicly-available catalogue.
+All our books and journals appear on the University of Cambridge library catalogue, which is searched using iDiscover.
+We also hold archive material and reprints that are not represented on a publicly-available catalogue.
 See What’s in the Library for a rough guide.

 See the Information for visitors for more details.